-- i. the DfE guidance document 'Keeping Children Safe in Education' (KCSIE September 2024), the updated guidance provided in the document 'Working Together to Safeguard Children' (December 2023) (WTSC) and 'Early years and later years (under-8's) childcare Disgualification under the Childcare Act 2006' (March 2015), as amended in July 2018.
+- the DfE guidance document 'Keeping Children Safe in Education' (KCSIE September 2024), the updated guidance provided in the document 'Working Together to Safeguard Children' (December 2023) (WTSC) and 'Early years and later years (under-8's) childcare Disqualification under the Childcare Act 2006' (March 2015), as amended in July 2018.
 Prevent Duty Guidance 2023, and Relationships Education, Relationships and Sex Education and Health Education 2021. - ii.
-Locally agreed inter-agency procedures; the school will participate as appropriate in 'common assessment framework' (CAF) or the 'team around the child' (TAC) approaches, or a 'co-ordinated offer of early help', in accordance with WTSC. - iii.
+Locally agreed inter-agency procedures; the school will participate as appropriate in 'common assessment framework' (CAF) or the 'team around the child' (TAC) approaches, or a 'coordinated offer of early help', in accordance with WTSC.
+Where early help is acting on and referring early signs of abuse, neglect, exploitation and radicalisation including support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse'. - iii.
 The school recognises the importance of early help in school (see section 4, Procedures) and the difference between a concern and a child in immediate danger; in each case the DSL will work in accordance with WTSC 2018 and the LSCB referral thresholds.